stevearmstrong-dev/react-todo-app/README.md

 - **Responsive Design**: 2x2 grid on desktop, stacked on mobile
 - **Unified Theme**: Beautiful glassmorphic design with blue gradients

+### Time Blocks

+Schedule your day with precision using the time blocks view:
+- **15-Minute Intervals**: Granular time slots from 8 AM to 8 PM
+- **Drag-and-Drop Scheduling**: Easily drag unscheduled tasks to specific time slots
+- **Visual Task Spanning**: Tasks visually span their estimated duration across multiple slots
+- **Interactive Editing**: Click to edit task times and durations
+- **Smart Slot Detection**: Shows when slots are occupied by ongoing tasks
+- **Focus Mode Integration**: Quick access to focus mode from any scheduled task
+- **Responsive Layout**: Side-by-side view of unscheduled tasks and timeline

 ### Dashboard Analytics

 Gain insights into your productivity: